 FERPA: Privacy of Student Educational Records

 The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law that protects the privacy of student education records.
-Under the Act, schools must generally afford students who are 18 years or over, or attending a postsecondary institution the following rights:
+Under the Act, schools must generally afford students, regardless of age, attending a postsecondary institution the following rights: